onikolaiev/ado.core/docs/Update-ADOWorkItemQuery.md

 ```

 ### -WhatIf
-Shows what would happen if the cmdlet runs.
-The cmdlet is not run.
+Show what would change without applying.

 ```yaml
 Type: SwitchParameter